Contact us | Events calendar | Newsletter | Donate |

 The SNA Program preserves both public and private lands.

 In the mid-1960s concerned citizens urged Minnesota to become one of the first states to create state owned and managed Natural Areas.
-In 1965, a 15-member panel of experts in biology and geology called the Commissioner's Advisory Committee (CAC) was formed to advise the DNR Commissioner on Natural Areas and to encourage the legislature to establish a program.
+In 1965, a 15-member panel of experts in biology and geology called the Commissioner's Natural Heritage Advisory Committee was formed to advise the DNR Commissioner on Natural Areas and to encourage the legislature to establish a program.

 State-administered Scientific and Natural Areas were initially authorized by the Minnesota Legislature in 1969 (M.S.
 84.033).
 The first Scientific and Natural Area, Rush Lake Island, was acquired in 1974 to preserve a heron rookery.